 - The quoted exchange or conversion rate

 TransferWise charges an inexpensive conversion fee of 0.5% to 1% for widely held currencies such as USD, EUR, GBP, and CAD.
 The rate is a little higher for less popular currencies.
 TransferWise embraces transparency, and its fees can be found on its pricing page.
 That helps consumers to understand their costs in advance.
-Additionally, it offers a best price guarantee on more than thirty currencies.
+Additionally, it offers a price guarantee on more than thirty currencies.

 As for the exchange rate, TransferWise will transact your money at the best possible rate, which is known as the mid-market or real exchange rate (I call it the Google rate).
 It’s able to offer that rate based on its matching currencies business model.